What Is Adrien Broner's Net Worth and Career Earnings?

 Atlanta Mansion

 In 2016, Broner gave fans a video tour of his purported $6 million mansion in Atlanta.
 He made sure to show off the grand staircase and saltwater swimming pool while reminding viewers that he was not renting this residence.
+However, there are no public property records indicating Adrien Broner ever purchased or owned a $6 million estate in Georgia.

 Adrien Broner has struggled with a number of legal issues over the course of his life.

 In 2016, he was charged with a misdemeanor after allegedly choking a waitress at a nightclub.
 In 2017, he was arrested after a warrant was issued due to his failure to appear in court.
-Later in 2017, Adrien landed in hot water after video surfaced of him knocking out a fan.
+Later in 2017, Adrien landed in hot water after a video surfaced of him knocking out a fan.
 After failing to appear at his arraignment, a warrant was issued for his arrest.
 Broner later stated that he wasn't aware of the hearing being scheduled.

 In 2020, Broner was found in contempt of court by a judge while he was attending a hearing for an assault lawsuit.
-This was in connection to a 2018 incident when he had allegedly assaulted a woman at a nightclub by forcibly kissing her.
+This was in connection with a 2018 incident when he had allegedly assaulted a woman at a nightclub by forcibly kissing her.
 Adrien was found in contempt because he had repeatedly failed to hand over documents and evidence.
-Specifically, Broner was asked to provide evidence as to why he was unable to pay an $855,000 judgement that he had been ordered to pay the woman he allegedly assaulted.
+Specifically, Broner was asked to provide evidence as to why he was unable to pay an $855,000 judgment that he had been ordered to pay the woman he allegedly assaulted.

 Financial Issues